 Policies and Guidelines

-The GUEST document describes how courses taken at other institutions align with UND’s Essential Studies program requirements for both Breadth of Knowledge requirements and Special Emphasis requirements.
+The GUEST document in the ES Policy Manual describes how courses taken at other institutions align with UND’s Essential Studies program requirements for both Breadth of Knowledge requirements and Special Emphasis requirements.
 It is intended to help with course transfer into the ES program.